databricks-industry-solutions/oncology/README.md

 <br>
 <img src="https://hls-eng-data-public.s3.amazonaws.com/img/phi-deid-ra.png" width=65%>

-We then create dataframes of extracted entitities and land the tables in Delta where can be accessed for interactive analysis or dashboarding using [databricks SQL](https://databricks.com/product/databricks-sql).
+We then create dataframes of extracted entities and land the tables in Delta where can be accessed for interactive analysis or dashboarding using [databricks SQL](https://databricks.com/product/databricks-sql).

 <br>
 <img src="https://hls-eng-data-public.s3.amazonaws.com/img/jsl-dash.png" width=65%>